Information and Communication Technology (ICT)

-On our Elementary Campus, we have 138 computers for student use – a ratio of 3.5:1.
+On our Elementary Campus, our ratio of computers to students is 3.0:1.
 We also have 29 SMART Boards, so that each Elementary classroom is equipped with this interactive tool for teaching and learning.

-On our Secondary Campus, we have 166 computers for student use – a ratio of 3.0:1.
+On our Secondary Campus, our ratio of computers to students is 2.4:1.
 In addition, many students bring their own devices to school, supported by our team of technicians.